magneticio/vamp.io/content/documentation/installation/kubernetes.md

 12c97,vamp=gateway
 ```

+>**Note**: In this setup Vamp is deliberately configured to initiate exposure of all gateway and VGA ports.
+That would not be the case if default and recommended setting is used.

 We can access our `sava` service on `http://104.155.24.47:9050`

 Default Kubernetes service type can be set in configuration: `vamp.container-driver.kubernetes.service-type`, possible values are `LoadBalancer` or `NodePort`.